 Prior to founding Umoja, Andrew co-directed the Program in Cell and Gene Therapy at Seattle Children’s Research Institute, working to translate cell and gene therapies for the treatment of inherited immunologic and blood diseases.
-This work led to the development of a program in engineered regulatory T-cells for treatment of inflammatory diseases, which was initially partnered with Casebia Therapeutics and has subsequently become the foundational technology for GentiBio.
-Previously, he was the Chief Scientific Officer of Cellectis Therapeutics, where he initiated the development of an allogeneic CAR T-cell platform that is the foundational technology for Allogene, Chief Scientific Officer of Casebia Therapeutics, and co-founder of Pregenen Inc., a gene editing and cell-signalling technology company that was acquired by bluebird bio in 2014.
-He currently serves as Chair of the Scientific Advisory Boards of Alpine Immune Sciences, Generation Bio, and Genti Bio.
+This work led to the development of a program in engineered regulatory T-cells, partnered with Casebia Therapeutics for the purpose of developing a gene edited cell therapeutic for Type I diabetes and other inflammatory diseases.
+Previously, he was the Chief Scientific Officer of Cellectis Therapeutics, where he initiated the development of an allogeneic CAR T-cell platform, and co-founder of Pregenen Inc., a gene editing and cell-signalling technology company that was acquired by bluebird bio in 2014.